sollecitom/software-product-development-blog/content/posts/2023/2023-11-06-at-the-heart-of-the-burnout-epidemic.md

 draft: false
 ---

-These days we're coping with a job burnout epidemic.
+These days we're dealing with a job burnout epidemic.
 Everybody speaks about it, there's a lot of awareness, and yet things have been getting worse and worse every year.
 So what have we been missing?

 Curious?
 I'm going to offer a contrarian take, as usual.
 So buckle up and keep reading.